FAANG/dcc-portal-frontend/README.md

 ### Frontend

 This section is only for **Data Join UI** under route '/data-join' (that you can find inside app-routing.module.ts).
+You can read about the entire GSOC work done **[here](https://gist.github.com/sunnytarawade/342f7c99949bbe1077da48529117bb0e)**.
 ### Installation

 1. Clone the repo (ssh) :